Here are some of the things you will find on this site:

 Check back regularly, I will be adding more content throughout 2016.

 Remember to hit the refresh button if you bookmark the page to ensure you get the most up to date version of the site.
 I am updating at least once a week now so check back soon!

 Visit the website for details of how to order the brand new and fully updated

-The B15 broadcast season now here, don’t get left behind!
-You can pre-order your copy of WRTH 2016 from: www.wrth.com.
+The A16 broadcast season now here, don’t get left behind!
+You can order your copy of WRTH 2016 from: www.wrth.com.
 Also, you can buy the full colour bargraph of International and Domestic SW broadcast schedules - the original, and best!
 Visit the site for these, and more.
 Free A16 schedules files & updates on the web site.

 JT65-HF (Original version)

 JT65-HF is no longer being developed by the author, but the project is far from dead, with at least 2 others producing different versions of the software (these are being called ‘JT65HF Comfort’).
 The way the progams look and feel compared to the original is pretty similar, but each has a set of features different to the other.
 I will continue to host the original software and will provide links for the other ‘forked’ versions on the digital modes page.

 I am pleased to offer this site as a mirror download site for the original JT65-HF software from Joe Large, W4CQZ.

 Please click on the picture to download the setup EXE file for JT65-HF v1.09.3 (the latest/last version).

 If you wish to download the previous version (1.07 - zip file, with instal instructions) click HERE